 There are tiers of FIS racing that the Far West helps select athletes for.

 *Elite FIS series is the top tier of FIS racing in the Western Region.
-Invitations are open to Automatics plus the Far West Divisional quota.
+Invitations are open to Far West Divisional quota with no quota expansion.

 *The WR FIS series is a level of FIS racing in the Western Region.
-Invitations are open to the Far West Divisional Quota, which is a larger quota than the Elite Series.
+Invitations are open to the Far West Divisional Quota and allows for quota expansion.

 *WR NJR FIS Invitations are open to U19 and U21 athletes only.